 Maintenance of Long-Haired vs. Short-Haired Cats

-If you're having difficulty choosing between a long-haired and a short-haired cat, hopefully this article about grooming will help you decide whether you will have the time and money for proper upkeep.
+Assuring that your cat is properly groomed and clean is very important.
+If you're having difficulty choosing between a long-haired and a short-haired cat, hopefully this article about will help you decide whether you will have the time and money for proper upkeep.

-Grooming is going to be easier-going with short-haired cats.
 You do not have to brush them, though I bet your feline friend will insist.
 A simple pet brush (like a rubber glove brush) will give you bonding time with your feline and get rid of the shedding at the same time.
 However, keep in mind that there is usually more shedding with short hair.
-Do you have all carpet?
+Is your home carpeted?
 Plan on vacuuming two to three times a week to keep the pet fur off of your furniture.
 While it is still suggested to bathe your short-haired cat, it's not such a big to-do as with long-haired cats, and you surely do not have to do it as often.

 With medium hair length, the grooming is sometimes tedious, especially if your cat is prone to matting.
 Luckily, there are hair softeners and detanglers that will help with this.
 A great detangling brush I recommend is the .
 It says it's for dogs, but it's super cheap and can just as safely be used on your cat.
 Ultimate Touch Instant Mat & Tangle Remover

 For a cat with long fur, there is usually less shedding, but the matting is so much worse.
 If you have a cat with long hair, and she is getting her tongue stuck trying to groom herself, you have a mat on your hands.
 Because of this, you simply have to be willing to groom her.
 Again, use a detangling brush.
 She will love the time you spend with her, and she will feel relieved when she can lick herself without knots!